-A coalition of top public broadcast organizations formally withdrew a recommendation Friday that the FCC ease equal employment opportunity requirements for public stations.
+A coalition of top public broadcasting organizations formally withdrew a recommendation Friday that the FCC ease equal employment opportunity requirements for public stations.

 America’s Public Television Stations, NPR, CPB and PBS recommended the review in a joint response to the commission’s request for comments on its agenda to modernize media regulations.
 After supporters of the EEO rules objected last week, the organizations formally withdrew it.